kristofvc/sentry-ansible-vagrant/README.md

             level: error
 ```

+### Demo

+See an implemented version by cloning or forking the following repository: [kristofvc/qa-test](https://github.com/kristofvc/qa-test)

 ## Testing

 This script was only tested on Mac OSX 10.10.3 and a vagrant box with Ubuntu 14.04